 The potential impacts of the Proposed Action on the floodplain is detailed below.
-All Applicants within the 100-year floodplain as shown on the adopted FIRMs would also be required to maintain flood insurance up to the total project cost for their project activity or the maximum coverage limit of the National Flood Insurance Program (NFIP), whichever is less.
-As this program is grant-funded, the maintenance of flood insurance is required for the duration of the economic life of the structure, regardless of ownership.
+All Applicants within the 100-year floodplain as shown in the official FIRMs would also be required to maintain flood insurance up to the total project cost for their project activity or the maximum coverage limit of the National Flood Insurance Program (NFIP), whichever is less.
+As this program is grant-funded, the maintenance of flood insurance is required for the economic life of the structure, irrespective of ownership.